Fastiraz/whoami/README.md

 - Creation of an AI using satellite imagery, vision LLM and OCR for GEOINT.
 - Creation of a trained AI that can attack systems and interact with private and offensive documentations.
-- Creation of a weapon detection and alerting system with cameras.
+- Creation of a weapon detection and fight alerting system with cameras.
 - Development of a botnet c2 in language C.
 - Contribute to Exegol for a secret feature
 - Contribute to Exegol to add GPU support to the wrapper.